vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/security/README.md

 Creating custom identity store is done by implementing `hr.yeti.rudimentary.security.spi.IdentityStore` interface.
 For now only one provider is allowed and it can be registered in *src/main/resources/META-INF/services/hr.yeti.rudimentary.security.spi.IdentityStore* file.
 Federated identity store will be added in the future.

+* public boolean validate(Credential credential) - implement how user credentials are validated agains a resource
+* public Identity<?> getIdentity(HttpPrincipal principal) - implement how user info is retrieved

 **Hint** - take a look at how `EmbeddedIdentityStore` is implemented.

 #### IdentityDetails